JasperFx/marten/docs/events/projections/event-projections.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/Examples/SampleEventProjection.cs#L60-L112' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_sampleeventprojection' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Do note that at any point you can access event metadata by accepting `IEvent<T>` where `T` is the event type instead of just the event type.
+You can also take in an additional variable for `IEvent` to just access the current event metadata (it's the same object regardless, but sometimes taking in both the event body and the event metadata results in simpler code);

 And that projection can run either inline or asynchronously with the registration as shown below:

 <!-- snippet: sample_register_event_projection -->